zabkwak/resting-squirrel/README.md

 - **code** Default error code.
 Default: unknown

 **validateParams** If true the params are validated and the validator message is printed in stdout as warning if something is found.
 Default: true
+**responseStrictValidation** If true the Error is thrown if response key has invalid type.
+Default: false

 ### Errors
 Module has own Error class inherited from [Error](https://nodejs.org/api/errors.html#errors_class_error).
 Id adds code parameter to the error response.